 Books, songs and movies have long-romanticised what it’s like to travel overnight on a sleeper train.
-Julie Garland took us on a musical ride along the Santa Fe Railway in The Harvey Girls, while Bing Crosby and company whisked us across the American plains to the mountains of Vermont aboard a beautifully vintage streamliner train in White Christmas, sipping cocktails in a fancy bar car dressed to the nines, before retiring to their velvet curtained sleeper bunks.
+Judy Garland took us on a musical ride along the Santa Fe Railway in The Harvey Girls, while Bing Crosby and company whisked us across the American plains to the mountains of Vermont aboard a beautifully vintage streamliner train in White Christmas, sipping cocktails in a fancy bar car dressed to the nines, before retiring to their velvet curtained sleeper bunks.
 Then there were the more suspenseful journeys with James Bond aboard the Orient Express in From Russia With Love or with Agatha Christie, whose secret villain happily does away with numerous travellers during the night in what is probably the most famous sleeper train story of them all, Murder on the Orient Express.

 Despite all of the glamour and intrigue, sleeper trains unfortunately dwindled by the late 20th century due to crippling running costs.
 New budget airlines drew most customers away with the promise of faster journeys for half the price; the necessity of convenient travel almost completely wiping out the seemingly dated mode of transport entirely.
 But special circumstances have a way of helping long-since departed services to make a comeback.
 Recent announcements from Sweden and France regarding funds for the reopening of overnight train services have resulted in a flurry of excitement for the resurrection of sleeper trains, perhaps by society hoping to reduce their carbon footprint and possibly even limit the spread of a particularly prevalent virus.

 Today, we’re taking a look back at how the romantic notion of being lulled into the arms of slumberland by the gentle rocking of a speeding train and waking up in a new country was embraced by the masses during a period of great change for the modern western world.